erikcelander/js-stopwatch-timer/README.md

 # js-stopwatch-timer

-A simple stopwatch/timer module built on pure vanilla JavaScript without any external dependencies.
+A simple stopwatch/timer module created with pure vanilla JavaScript without any external dependencies.

 ----